Skip to content

 Show properties

-requestType string optional
+request_type string optional

 Type of request being made.
 Examples: chat, technical_documentation, creative_writing, code_generation, data_analysis.